adzo/Wasabi.Compliance.DAR/README.md

 > In case the bucket does not exist in your Wasabi account, a 404 error will be shown in the screen

 ![alt text](screenshots/Execution.png)

+# Want to improve it?

+Feel free to submit your pull-request!